hbons/SparkleShare/README.md

 ## Running SparkleShare

-**Note:** SparkleShare creates its own RSA keypair in `$HOME/.config/sparkleshare/` and uses that for authentication.
-Please mind this if you're planning to set up your own server by hand.

 ### Linux

 You can choose to build from source or get the packages through your distribution's repositories.